 Traditional predictive text can save you about:

-A study by researchers at Aalto University found that predictive text reduces typing effort by approximately 20% on average across different languages.
+Research from Aalto University continues to show that predictive text reduces typing effort by approximately 18-22% on average across different languages, though these numbers have remained relatively stable since the technology matured.

 The difference becomes even more pronounced when you look at specific tasks.
-When writing a professional email, for instance, an AI keyboard for business might save you 15-20 minutes compared to just 5 minutes with predictive text.
+When writing a professional email, for instance, an AI keyboard for business might save you 18-25 minutes compared to just 4-6 minutes with predictive text.
+That's not just faster typing—it's better first drafts that need less editing.

 What makes these two technologies so different in practice?
 Let's compare their key features.

 The gap is pretty clear when you look at it this way.
 Predictive text is focused on one thing: predicting your next word.
-AI keyboards aim to improve your entire writing experience.
+AI keyboards aim to improve your entire writing experience, from initial draft to final polish.
+And in 2026, many now do this without sending your data to the cloud.

 When should you use one over the other?
 It depends on what your typing needs are.